 Given on the sacred Manataka Mountain on January 1, 2000.

-Standing Bear and who will speak to you about things important to
+Lee Standing Bear who speaks to you about things important to

 our people.
 American Indians of today are not the people they

 were one hundred or more years ago.
 We have changed.
 Why we changed

 is history.
 What we are becoming is far more